gbejula/containers/Docker-training/docker.md

 Docker image: it is the package with all the dependencies, application package and configuration packages.
 It is the artifact that is moveable.

-Docker container: it is when the image is pulled on a local computer and it started so that all the applicationsin it is started and running.
+Docker container: it is when the image is pulled on a local computer and it started so that all the applications in it is started and running.

 Docker helps to run diferent versions of the same application in a local machine without conflict.